Applicants should explore the MPhil PHS course website and pre-application self-screening tool before completing their

 Before applying, applicants should consider how they will address each of the following questions on the application form.
-Your answer to each question should be no more than 2000 characters (approximately 250 words each: we value clarity and succinctness, and longer answers may impact negatively on the impression you create.
+Your answer to each question should be no more than 2000 characters (approximately 250 words): we value clarity and succinctness, and longer answers may impact negatively on the impression you create.

 - Statement of interest: explain why you are interested specifically in the MPhil course.
 Briefly discuss a population health problem you have come across and explain how the knowledge and skills you hope to gain in the MPhil will help you address that problem.
 (2500 character limit)

 - Career goals: Candidates must be clear why they are doing the MPhil and how it will help them to achieve a career in population health sciences in service, academic or other settings.
 (1000 character limit)

 - Relevant Experience: describe how your prior experience (research, academic, work, extra-curricular) might be relevant to your application for this MPhil, and your success on the course.
 (2000 character limit)

 - Maths and Stats experience: Explain how your previous experience in maths and statistics has helped prepare you for the course, referring to the core module pre-requisites and self-screening tool on our website.
 (2000 character limit)